Limits on the Statistical Description of Charged de Sitter Black Holes: Heat Capacity and Breakdown of Thermodynamics

 Lukewarm black holes are defined by \beq \bc f(r_b)=f(r_a)=0\\ f'(r_b)=-f'(r_c) \ec ,\eeq where the first equation defines the horizons and the second relates the temperature as \beq \tilde T_{b,c}=\frac{|f'(r_{b,c})|}{4\pi\sqrt{f(r_{\cal O})}} ~. \eeq The metric function thus has the following decomposition \beq f(r)=-\frac{1}{(r_b+r_c)^2r^2}(r-r_b)(r-r_c)\left[r^2+(r_b+r_c)r-r_b r_c\right] ~, \eeq from which one can read off the parameters \beq \bal \ell_4&=r_b+r_c ~,\\ \mc{M}&=\frac{r_b r_c}{\ell_4}~,\\ \mc{Q}^2&=\frac{r_b^2 r_c^2}{\ell_4^2} ~, \eal \eeq i.e., lukewarm black holes satisfy the condition $\mc{M}=|\mc{Q}|$.

 Because the Hawking temperature of the black hole and the cosmological horizon is the same, one would expect the lukewarm black holes to be in equilibrium when the spacetime is filled with Hawking radiation.
-This equilibrium state will be broken, however, if the Schwinger effect can happen, subsequently putting the system in an ensemble satisfying $\delta\mc{Q}/\delta\mc{M} =\mc{Z}$, where the $\mc{Z}$ is determined by the charged particle in question.\footnote{The fixed charge-to-mass ratio constraint can be written in terms of $z=\delta Q/\delta M$ or $\mc{Z}=\delta{\cal Q}/\delta {\cal M}$.
+This equilibrium will be broken by the emission of charged particles through the Schwinger effect, subsequently putting the system in an ensemble satisfying $\delta\mc{Q}/\delta\mc{M} =\mc{Z}$, where the $\mc{Z}$ is determined by the charged particle in question.\footnote{The fixed charge-to-mass ratio constraint can be written in terms of $z=\delta Q/\delta M$ or $\mc{Z}=\delta{\cal Q}/\delta {\cal M}$.
 We'll use them interchangeably.}

-In fact, the Schwinger effect always happen for lukewarm black holes for any charged particle spectrum, unlike cold black holes with a threshold value for the charge-to-mass ratio.
-The presence of a threshold charge-to-mass ratio for the Schwinger effect to take place has been used as a motivation for the Weak Gravity Conjecture \cite{Lin:2024jug,Lin:2025wfe}.
+In fact, the Schwinger effect always occurs for lukewarm black holes for any charged particle spectrum, unlike cold black holes where there exists a threshold value for the charge-to-mass ratio.
+The presence of a threshold charge-to-mass ratio has been used as a motivation for the Weak Gravity Conjecture \cite{Lin:2024jug,Lin:2025wfe}.
 The absence of a threshold value can be seen from the near-horizon structure of the lukewarm black hole.